Cycling 74 Max external using Microsoft Kinect SDK

 Setup and usage docs are available at https://github.com/diablodale/dp.kinect/wiki

-- It is based on the Microsoft Kinect SDK.
-You will need at least v1.5.2 to use this external.
+- It is based on the official Microsoft Kinect platform.
+You will need at least v1.5.2 of the Kinect runtime/drivers to use this external.

 - Extensive features including: face tracking, sound tracking, speech recognition, skeletal tracking, depth images, color images, point clouds, accelerometer, multiple Kinects, and more…

-- It was primarily developed and tested against Max 6.x.
+- It was primarily developed and tested against Max 6.x for 32 and 64-bit platforms.
 It has only been casually tested against Max 5.1.9.

 - There are the same inlets and outlets as compared to my other external jit.openni.
 You can retype dp.kinect in the same max patcher box and quickly migrate to this external.